michaelfranzl/rpi23-gen-image/README.md

 ### Install the system on a SD card

 Insert a SD card into the card reader of your host PC.
 You'll need two partitions on it.
-I'll leave as an exercise for the reader the creation of a  partition table according to the following output of `fdisk` for a 64GB card:
+I'll leave as an exercise for the reader the creation of a  partition table according to the following output of `fdisk` for a 32GB card:

-    /dev/mmcblk0p1 * 2048 133119 131072 64M c W95 FAT32 (LBA)
+    Device         Boot  Start        End    Sectors    Size   Id  Type /dev/mmcblk0p1        2048     500000     497953  243.1M    c  W95 FAT32 (LBA)
-    /dev/mmcblk0p2 133120 125067263 124934144 59.6G 83 Linux
+    /dev/mmcblk0p2      501760   62552063   62050304   29.6G   83  Linux

 The following commands will erase all contents of the SD card and install the system (copy via rsync) on the SD card: